 - System Improvement

-Being recognized by the RP3 program demonstrates to community leaders, governing board members, suppliers and service providers a utility’s commitment to its employees, customers, and community.
-Additionally, an RP3 designation is a sign of a utility focused on operating an efficient, safe, and reliable distribution system.
-Currently 235 of the nation's more than 2,000 public power utilities hold an RP3 designation recognizing them for providing communities with the highest degree of reliable and safe electric service.
+An RP3 designation is a sign of a utility's dedication to operating an efficient, safe, and reliable distribution system.
+Being recognized by the RP3 program demonstrates to community leaders, governing board members, suppliers, and service providers a utility’s commitment to its employees, customers, and community.
+Currently 271 of the nation's more than 2,000 public power utilities hold a RP3 designation.

 Process and Timelines

-- November: If needed, utilities follow up with additional details requested by the Panel's Requests for Information
+- November: If requested, utilities follow up with additional details to the panel's Requests for Information

 - January: Utilities notified of score results

-- April/May: Designation status is officially active, and lasts for 3 years.
-Utilities recognized at Engineering & Operations Technical Conference
+- April/May: Designation status is officially active and lasts for three years.
+Utilities recognized at the Engineering & Operations Technical Conference.

 - Next three years: Utilities promote recognition in communities and to all stakeholders

-- Year two: Utilities reapply for designation, one year prior to expiry to ensure no gaps in designated
+- Year two: Utilities reapply for designation, one year prior to expiry to ensure no gaps in designation

 About the RP3 Disciplines

 The RP3 application asks questions in four disciplines — reliability, safety, workforce development, and system improvement.
-The rigorous process of applying gives you a framework to review your operations and to get help from the experts in fostering best practices.
-You are required to provide documentation of your utility’s practices and procedures and can get feedback.
+This rigorous application process gives you a framework to review your operations and gain assistance from experts to foster best practices.
+You are required to provide documentation of your utility’s practices and procedures to receive feedback.

-Criteria within each of the four RP3 disciplines are based upon sound business practices and recognized industry leading practices.
-The RP3 Application Guide explains the requirements for each area, with guidelines for answering and scoring each application question.
+Criteria for the RP3 disciplines are based on sound business practices and industry leading methods.
+The RP3 Application Guide explains requirements for each area, with guidelines for answering and scoring each application question.

 - Reliability: Reliability goes deeper than day-to-day service.
-Key elements of the reliability section of the RP3 application include collecting and analyzing reliability data, having a mutual aid agreement, devising and using a system-wide disaster management or emergency response plan, and implementing cyber and physical security.
+The reliability section includes collecting and analyzing reliability data, having a mutual aid agreement, devising and using a system-wide disaster management or emergency response plan, and implementing cyber and physical security.

-- Safety: Utilities must create a culture of safety.
-Commitment to safety must begin with top management and be included in all aspects of operations from generation to line work.
-Benchmarking safety metrics, focusing on frontline workers, and implementing rigorous safety training is crucial to the delivery of safe and reliable electricity.
-In the RP3 application, you must demonstrate that you use an accepted safety manual and follow safe work practices across the utility.
+- Safety: Utilities must create a culture of safety with commitment from top management.
+All aspects of operations from power generation to line work require safety protocol.
+The delivery of safe and reliable electricity demands benchmarking safety metrics, focusing on frontline workers, and implementing rigorous safety training.
+In the RP3 application, you must indicate an accepted safety manual is used across the utility and everyone follows safe work practices.

 - Workforce Development: Describe how you train your staff — through webinars, workshops, conferences, college courses, or in-house programs.
-Discuss how you provide opportunities for staff to network with public power colleagues from across the nation and encourage them to expand their perspective through membership in state, regional, and national committees.
+Discuss how you provide opportunities for staff to network with public power colleagues from across the nation.
+How do you encourage employees to expand their perspective through membership in state, regional, and national committees?

-- System Improvement: Describe how you maintain system integrity and promote long term planning through stewardship of utility assets and a commitment to system improvement.
-Show participation in research and development programs, procedures to maintain distribution system and financial health with the growth of distributed energy resources, and system planning and improvement projects.
+- System Improvement: Elaborate how you maintain system integrity and promote long term planning through managing utility assets and system improvement.
+Show how your participation in research and development programs creates procedures to maintain distribution system and financial health.

 More Reliability Resources